Mongolia Ruling Party Wins Reduced Majority In Vote Dominated By Graft - UrduPoint

 Smaller parties won eight seats between them.

-And at a press conference Saturday afternoon in the capital Ulaanbaatar, the head of the Electoral Commission said there remained some votes to be counted by hand to verify results collated by machines.
+The head of the Electoral Commission said on Saturday afternoon that there remained some votes to be counted by hand to verify results collated by machines.

-"Only six to seven polling station are remaining, but the hand counting matches the machines 100 percent," he said.
+"Only six to seven polling stations are remaining, but the hand counting matches the machines 100 percent," he told a news conference in the capital Ulaanbaatar.

 The results -- the first under a new electoral system in which Mongolians vote for both proportional lists and individuals representing large districts -- mean the MPP will govern with a greatly reduced majority.